gonfva/amialive/README.md

 It only works on Mac.
 And I have only tested on a Mac x86.
 It works for me!!!

-You can download the most recent release, unzip and move to Applications, but MacOS might complain about some file coming from the Internet.
+You can download the most recent release, unzip, move to Applications, right click, and open.
+But MacOS might complain about some file coming from the Internet.

 You can also build the code yourself.
 Just download the repo and do